diskoverdata/diskover-community/README.md

 ### OVA image file (for vmware, etc)

 If you don't want to set up everything yourself, I have an OVA file running the latest version of diskover/diskover-web.
-Fastest and best way to get up and running with diskover. <a href="mailto:cpark16@gmail.com">Contact me</a> for pricing and download link.
+Fastest and best way to get up and running with diskover. <a href="mailto:cpark16@gmail.com">Contact me</a> for pricing and download link. diskover PRO license includes download link for ova's.

 ### Requirements